micmich650/Income-Prediction-and-Customer-Segmentation-for-Targeted-Retail-Outreach/README.md

 ## Project Overview

-This project develops data-driven methods to support targeted marketing outreach using U.S. Census income data.
-The objective is to help a retail organization identify high-income individuals and segment customers into meaningful groups for more efficient marketing strategies.
+This project develops data driven methods to support targeted marketing outreach using U.S. Census income data.
+The objective is to help a retail organization identify high income individuals and segment customers into meaningful groups for more efficient marketing strategies.

 The project includes: